tlmanz/godav/README.md

   - Context support for cancellation
   - Input validation and sanitization
   - Efficient error handling with custom error types
+- **Pause/Resume functionality:**
+  - Pause and resume uploads at any time
+  - Automatic checkpoint saving and loading
+  - Resume from interruptions or failures
+  - Graceful handling of network disconnections

 ## Installation